APIDevTools/swagger-express-middleware/docs/walkthroughs/yaml.md

 YAML Walkthrough
 --------------------------
-Now that you have the sample [running](running.md), it's time to look at the Swagger API.
+Now that you have the sample [running](running.md), it's time to look at the OpenAPI definition.
 Open up [PetStore.yaml](https://github.com/APIDevTools/swagger-express-middleware/blob/master/samples/PetStore.yaml) and let's go through it.

 > **TIP:** All of the behavior discussed on this page is the _default_ behavior of Swagger Express Middleware.
 You can modify/disable _any_ of this behavior, either by passing options to the middleware, or by adding your own [custom logic](walkthrough2.md#custom-middleware).